 The Guarini School of Graduate and Advanced Studies' child accommodation policy is designed to assist a graduate student, who is the primary child-care provider, immediately following the birth or adoption of a child.
-The policy does not intend to replace communication between the student and his or her advisors, but rather serves to establish a uniform and supportive guideline for graduate students.
+The policy does not intend to replace communication between the student and their advisor, but rather serves to establish a uniform and supportive guideline for graduate students.

 During this period of accommodation, the graduate student will continue to be enrolled and will receive their full level of stipend support and health benefits.
 In addition, an automatic one-term extension will be granted to complete their degree.
-The Guarini School of Graduate and Advanced Studies requires the graduate student to discuss his or her plans for accommodation with the Assistant Dean and his or her advisors as soon as possible, but, in any case, in advance of the leave in order to allow adequate planning.
+The Guarini School of Graduate and Advanced Studies requires the graduate student to discuss their plans for accommodation with the Assistant Dean and their advisors as soon as possible, but, in any case, in advance of the leave in order to allow adequate planning.